-Estela falls into that appealing new class of restaurants that turn out fine-dining caliber fare, minus the upscale fussiness: no foams or tweezered microgreen garnishes, no thick draperies creating a moneyed hush.
-If anything, Estela feels most like a bar: the atmosphere is lively, the space dominated by the long wooden bar up front where walk-ins are invited to dine, while in back are booths for those with the foresight to reserve ahead.
+Estela falls into that appealing new class of restaurants that turn out fine-dining caliber fare minus the upscale fussiness: no foams or tweezered microgreen garnishes, no thick draperies creating a moneyed hush.
+If anything, Estela feels most like a bar.
+The atmosphere is lively, the space dominated by the long wooden bar up front where walk-ins are invited to dine, while in the back, booths for those with the foresight to reserve ahead.

-It’s hard not to like this place, starting with a menu that groups dishes together in one list, unconstrained by the usual “appetizer” or “entree” categories.
+It’s hard not to like this place, starting with a menu that groups dishes together in one list unconstrained by the usual “appetizer” or “entree” categories.
 Mussels escabeche is the kind of dish that wins loyal customers, with creamy-bellied shellfish pickled with fennel and carrots and garnished with parsley, served atop olive-oil soaked toast—a sharing plate you won’t want to share.
 But one dish that’s often a favorite among diners is the beef tartare.
 Here, finely chopped raw meat is mixed with crunchy bits of fried sunchoke, a welcome variation on the classic recipe.
-The tartare is one of many examples of how Mattos’ cooking often seems both innovative and familiar at the same time.
+The tartare is one of many examples of how Mattos’s cooking often seems both innovative and familiar at the same time.
 Though bottles of wine top out at $84, the list should please diehard vino nerds with a handpicked selection of pours from all around Europe (and one domestic option on our visit) including selections not typically found by the glass.
-It’s another way Estela manages to be both affordable and indulgent, comforting yet high-minded, and we’ll certainly raise our glass to this new Nolita favorite.
+It’s another way Estela manages to be both affordable and indulgent, comforting yet high-minded, and we’ll certainly raise our glass to this NoLIta favorite.